Thousands renew protests in India against citizenship law

 In the northeastern state of Assam, which has seen some of the most violent protests against the CAA, thousands of people came out on the streets of several cities on Wednesday.

-“We shall continue with our agitation till we get a favorable response from the Supreme Court,” said Samujjal Bhattacharya of the All Assam Students’ Union.
+“We shall continue with our agitation till we get a favourable response from the Supreme Court,” said Samujjal Bhattacharya of the All Assam Students’ Union.

 In West Bengal state, where some protests have also turned violent, four people were injured in scuffles in the Uttar Dinajpur district after a procession against the CAA, local official Arvind Meena said.

+(This story fixes typographical error in 4th paragraph to make it “halt” instead of “half”)

-Reporting by Devjyot Ghoshal and Suchitra Mohanty in NEW DELHI; Additional reporting by Chandini Monnappa and Nivedita Bhattacharjee in BENGALURU, Zarir Hussain in GUWAHATI, Subrata Nag Choudhury in KOLKATA and Saurabh Sharma in LUCKNOW; Writing by Sanjeev Miglani and Devjyot Ghoshal; Editing by Lincoln Feast and Mark Heinrich
+Reporting by Devjyot Ghoshal and Suchitra Mohanty in NEW DELHI; Additional reporting by Chandini Monnappa and Nivedita Bhattacharjee in BENGALURU, Zarir Hussain in GUWAHATI, Subrata Nag Choudhury in KOLKATA, Humeyra Pamuk in WASHINGTON and Saurabh Sharma in LUCKNOW; Writing by Sanjeev Miglani and Devjyot Ghoshal; Editing by Lincoln Feast, Mark Heinrich and Jonathan Oatis